-July 19th, 2007 feels like just the other day and yet my life has expanding from that moment.
+July 19th, 2007, feels like just the other day and yet my life has expand from that moment.
 Ten short years ago, my now sweet hubby surprised me (the only one out of two times he ever has, which I enjoy reminding him of) with a little get away just around the bend.
 I don't remember much of that day except that I had a feeling something magical was going to happen but I wasn't sure exactly when.
 He told me to grab a few outfits and a bathing suit or two and we were off.
 A short drive to the Venetian Islands in Miami Beach and we turned into the historic Lido Hotel now known as the chic mid-century modern boutique hotel, The Standard Spa.
-I had been obsessed with the hotel since my best friend had taken me it's Lido Bayside Grill for lunch the previous year to tell me she was getting married.
+I had been obsessed with the hotel since my best friend had taken me to it's Lido Bayside Grill for lunch the previous year to tell me she was getting married.
 And here I was about to check in, already elated.

 I don't remember every detail from that night but what I do remember is the picnic basket filled with wines and a charcuterie waiting for us in the room along with a beautiful floral arrangement.
 Without hesitation I told Ernie to grab the basket so we could wait for the sunset on the bayside dock just a few steps away from our room.
 We noshed, drank and talked and talked (nothing new for us two).
-Somehow, we had almost finished the second bottle right as the sun was setting, the sky splashed in pinks turning from purple to dark blue (those would end up being our wedding colors)., it was absolutely beautiful.
+Somehow, we had almost finished the second bottle right as the sun was setting, the sky splashed in pinks turning from purple to dark blue (those would end up being our wedding colors), it was absolutely beautiful.
 It felt as though some of my favorite things just hung in time for a few moments, long enough to be engraved in my mind's eye forevermore.
 The sky, the light ripples of water against the seawall, the causeway lights starting to come on, the Miami skyline, and my love, intently listening to all my ramblings.
-I paused for a second and remember declaring, "I am so lucky" and has I began to lose myself in my own thoughts for a moment I realize, from the corner of my eye, that Ernie is moving out of his seat and onto one knee as he replies, "No, I'm the lucky one".
+I paused for a second and remember declaring, "I am so lucky" and as I began to lose myself in my own thoughts for a moment I realized, from the corner of my eye, that Ernie was moving out of his seat and onto one knee as he replied, "No, I'm the lucky one".
 And there was this most beautiful little box perfectly placed in his hands.

 Multi-tasking over-thinker that is, as you can imagine, often running late.